William Paul Thompson

 William Paul "Bud" Thompson (May 2, 1938 – June 19, 1989) was an American serial killer and self-described contract killer.
-Convicted for three murders committed between March and April 1984 in California and Nevada, he later confessed to three additional murders (which remain unsubstantiated) in three other states.
+Convicted for murders of three men committed between March and April 1984 in California and Nevada, he later confessed to three additional murders (which remain unsubstantiated) in three other states.
 Sentenced to death for a Nevada killing, he withdrew his appeals and was subsequently executed in 1989.

 Early life

 William Paul Thompson was born on May 2, 1938, in Wichita Falls, Texas, but moved to New York with his family at an early age.
 His father, William Webb Thompson, was a violent alcoholic who beat his family during his drinking binges, causing his son to grow resentful of his father and start drinking and stealing at age 12, for which he was sent to reform school.
 Throughout his life, Thompson was repeatedly incarcerated in both state and federal institutions for crimes including burglary, forgery, safecracking and counterfeiting.
 He claimed to have criminal records in New York, Florida, Texas, Pennsylvania, Georgia and Kansas.
 When he was not behind bars, Thompson traveled around the county and found employment in various odd jobs such as boxing and working for Salvation Army.

 Thompson married sometime during the 1970s, but the marriage was short-lived as his wife died of cancer in 1982.
 After this, he grew more violent, and claimed that he committed his first murders shortly after, but this has never been definitively confirmed.